 Add Question Text.

-Type the question into the text box provided.
+Type the question into the text field provided.

-Note: You may also use the Rich Text Editor by clicking on the Show All Rich-Text Editors link.
+Note: You may also use the Rich Text Editor by selecting Show All Rich-Text Editors.

 Add attachment.
 (Optional)